 The Electronic Frontier Foundation (EFF) offers an excellent guide to online defamation that outlines what you can — and can’t — say in an online review.

 Review/Comment Tactics to Avoid

 Most of the “rules” for online comments and postings are subject to being interpreted in the context of where and when they were written.
 For instance, it matters how many times you post something.
-A single review might not be considered tortious interference, but posting the same rant on every online review site you can find and sending it to every local consumer reporter or letters to the editor site probably crosses the line between “expressing unhappiness over a transaction” and “trying to injure the reputation” of a person or company.
+A single review might or might not result in a damage award, but posting the same rant on every online review site you can find and sending it to every local consumer reporter or letters to the editor site may cross the line between “expressing unhappiness over a transaction” and “trying to injure the reputation” of a person or company.